hotwheelz3000/hammerspoon-fl-quantize/README.md

-# FL Studio Quick Quantize — Hammerspoon Shortcut
+# FL Studio Quick Quantize Shortcut Fix

 Remaps `Cmd + Q` on macOS to trigger **Quick Quantize** in FL Studio instead of quitting it.